Contact the ETCS Team to find out more about the certification process and with any questions.

 Free ETCS training is required for these candidates before re-testing.
 This training must occur in one of the two subsequent semesters following the Level D assessment.

-Those interested in enrolling in this course should contact the ETCS Director, Jessica Reynolds.
+Anyone interested in one or more of these training options should contact the ETCS Director, Jessica Reynolds.

 This free, non-credit training course specifically develops participants' English communicative competence for academic situations in U.S. universities through instruction and practice in the following areas: